raymank26/Yenisei/README.md

 If `on_fail` object isn't defined then defult failure response is `{"status": 400, "body": "error occured"}`.
 If `on_success` object isn't defined then default succesive response is `{"status": 200, "body": "success"}`.

-In case of no one of the provided endpoints are matched then server returns `{"status": 400, "body": "match error"}.
+In case of no one of the provided endpoints are matched then server returns `{"status": 400, "body": "match error"}`.

-For config exapmle take a look at `config.json` in root of the repo.
+For config example take a look at `config.json` in root of the repo.

 # Installation and using